candeladd/2270_Project_AC/README.md

 -Instead of cout-ing RSIDs when using option #4 or #5 (i.e. printAllForChromosome or printMatchingGeno) it would be better to write out the info to a file.

 -Also writing out to a file the info given to users, while keeping the cout-ing aspect, option #3 (i.e. retrieveData) would be nice.

+-An option, and actual way of doing it, under option #1 that lets user decided to overwrite the user database with a new user .txt file if desired.

+-Any additional error checking.

 -A makefile for easy execution would be cool!